Artist in Residence (AiR)

 Please seek funding for travel, lodging and per diems from granting agencies as necessary.
 Successful candidates may request letters of support for their grant applications.

-Application deadlines occur January 15 and June 15 of each year.
+Application due dates occur January 15 and June 15 of each year.

-Submissions for the January 15 deadline will be programmed for a residency between June 15 and December 31.
+Submissions for the January 15 intake will be programmed for a residency between June and December.

-Submission for the June 15 deadline will be programmed for a residency between January 15 and June 14 of the following year.
+Submission for the June 15 intake will be programmed for a residency between January and June of the following year.